btroncone/learn-rxjs/operators/multicasting/share.md

 ---

-:bulb: share is like [multicast](multicast.md) with a Subject and refCount!
+💡 share is like [multicast](multicast.md) with a Subject and refCount!

 ---